-Benjamin Skepper creates artworks that are new and experimental, challenging our perception and collapsing the borders that divide us.
-He is particularly focused on applying new technologies and scientific innovations in an artistic context, exploring the human body as a musical instrument, identity, medicine and human healing.
+Benjamin Skepper creates cutting edge experimental artworks that seek to challenge our perception, and collapse the borders that divide us.
+He is particularly focused on the application of new technologies and scientific innovations within the context of contemporary sound and visual arts practice, exploring the human body as a musical instrument, human identity, the relationship of sound and medicine and human healing.

-A Melbourne born classical musician, he operates at the confluence of art, medical science, technology, fashion, modern classical and the avant-garde.
-He is a composer, a performer, an art director, published scientific researcher, and cultural advocate, with particular interests in Russia and Japan.
+A Melbourne born classically trained musician, he operates at the confluence of art, medical science, technology, fashion, modern classical and the avant-garde.
+He is a composer, a performer, an art director, published scientific researcher, and cultural advocate, with deep interests in Russia and Japan.
 His talent and curiosity have taken him across musical boundaries and artistic borders for which he has garnered international acclaim.

-A child prodigy, who commenced classical music education at two years of age, Benjamin began touring by seven, as a solo pianist, boy soprano, ballet dancer and the youngest self-taught harpsichordist in Australia.
-He embarked on his first international solo piano tour at 10 years old, performing Mozart concerto with full orchestra in New Zealand, as a Suzuki Music Young Ambassador.
+A child prodigy, who commenced piano studies at two years of age, Benjamin began touring by seven, as a solo pianist, boy soprano, ballet dancer and the youngest self-taught harpsichordist in Australia.
+He embarked on his first international solo piano tour at 10 years old, performing a Mozart concerto with full orchestra in New Zealand, as a Suzuki Music Young Ambassador.
 His passion continued with studies in the violoncello, touring and performing with symphonic orchestras and chamber ensembles nationwide.

-In 2007 he established “contrapuntal”, a creative think-tank and art collective in Tokyo which has since branched out across the globe.
-Over the past decade, he has developed a strong practice in site-specific multi artform installations, spanning large scale commissions and live performances, Art Direction, sound composition, and production.
-Clients include Museums, Festivals, commercial and luxury brands, fashion, TV, theatre, film and government.
+In 2009 he established “contrapuntal” in Tokyo, envisaged as an artist collective and creative think-tank, which has since branched out globally.
+Over the past decade, he has established an international practice in site-specific multi artform installations, spanning large scale commissions and live performances, Art Direction for major brands and product activations, sound composition, and creative production.
+Clients include Museums, Festivals, commercial and luxury brands, fashion, TV, theatre, film and government organisations.

 In 2008, he launched his independent music label under contrapuntal, with five self-produced solo releases, licensing original music for film, commercials and online digital content, collaborating with major record labels, including Colombia Music, Ninja Tunes, and a music video exclusive with VICE (THUMP) Australia.

-His sound work was commissioned for transmission into Outer Space in 2015 from MONA, and in 2016 he was appointed a Fellow of the Moscow State Conservatory of Music, working in the ground breaking field of music and genetics, presenting a world premiere in Vienna at the Symmetry Festival.
-In 2017, he became the first artist in resident at Science Gallery Melbourne, securing a commision to create a new live performance artwork for the inaugural exhibition “Blood” in August 2017.
-The creative development of that work has resulted in a new Research and Development project “PUMPING BLOOD”, for which Benjamin has received federal government funding support.
+In the emerging field of Art + Science, his sound work was commissioned for transmission into Outer Space at MONA (2015).
+In 2016 he was appointed a Fellow of the Moscow State Conservatory of Music, working in the ground breaking field of music and genetics, with the Russian Academy of Sciences.
+As Ambassador to that project, he presented a world premiere in Vienna at the Symmetry Festival (2016).
+A published researcher and scholar, his article recently appeared in MIT Leonardo Journal (2020), and he is currently developing a Music + Genetics App.
+In 2017, he became the first resident artist at Science Gallery Melbourne, securing a commision to create a new live performance artwork for the inaugural exhibition opening “Blood” (2017).
+Benjamin continues to explore the human body as a musical instrument, taking innovations in science and medicine, and applying them in an artist context.